Are you stuck with high mortgage rates after the 2007 housing crisis? We have good news: right now is the ideal time to

 Being denied by lenders is tough.
 Getting a home loan is no small feat.
 All the planning and researching and budgeting is hard, and it can knock you back if you aren’t accepted right away.

 And you aren’t a list of facts and statistics.
 It isn’t fair that a lender looked at a list of numbers and decided that you aren’t allowed to own a home, without ever meeting you or knowing you.
 Times change and situations change, and a reliable lender like Fellowship Home Loans can see this and do our duty to help the community.

 You aren’t a statistic or a list of numbers.
 If you make an honest effort to pay your bills, and you have a good income, why should you be punished?
 You shouldn’t.

 We look at people for what they are – people.
 If you dream of owning a home, don’t give up because you were rejected in the past.
 We want to help, and we can help.

 We aren’t going to take your money.
-If you want to refinance and we don’t believe it’s the best time for you – we’ll tell you.
+If you want to refinance and we don’t believe it’s the ideal time for you – we’ll tell you.
 Even if that means we don’t make more money.
-Your life isn’t a game, and it’s our job to make sure everyone is in their best financial situation.
+Your life isn’t a game, and it’s our job to make sure everyone is in their ideal financial situation.

 And when refinancing is the right thing to do – or getting a mortgage – we will do everything we can to make sure you get your home, or lower rates, or whatever makes the most sense for you.